If you are reading this then you have come to the right place! I am going to share with you 17 tips to help a toddler with a speech delay.

 8. Repeat, Repeat, Repeat

 You will feel like a broken record, but your child needs the repetition.
-Children need to hear words 100’s, probably 1000’s of times before they begin using the word themselves in a meaningful way (not just repeating you or only using it in certain situations).
+Children need to hear words 100’s and often 1000’s of times before they begin using the word themselves in a meaningful way (not just repeating you or only using it in certain situations).

 9. Get Down to Your Child’s Level

-Your child will gain more from your interactions with him if you are down at his level.
+Your child will gain more from your interactions with them if you are down at their level.
 This means getting down on the floor and playing.
 I know this can be hard for some parents.

 I will admit that despite my background and having worked with children before having my own, this was one of the hardest things for me to do.
 It just didn’t feel natural to me.
 I would have much preferred to sit on a chair and “observe” my children.